tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** suitable for what

 - **Dimensional**: Signal power density is represented as a 2-dimensional function of frequency and time; arbitrary signal shapes can be defined.
 Simulates time and frequency dependent attenuation and SNIR.
-Suitable for simulating interference of signals with partially overlapping spectrums, and cross-technology interference (see also :doc:`/showcases/wireless/coexistence/doc/index`). with complex spectral and temporal
+Suitable for simulating interference of signals with complex spectral and temporal characteristics, and cross-technology interference (see also :doc:`/showcases/wireless/coexistence/doc/index`).

+.. with complex spectral and temporal

+..
 Suitable for simulating signals with complex spectral and temporal... -> valami ilyesmi
 ..
 In addition to simulating attenuation and SNIR

 .. **TODO** suitable for accurate interference and CTI simulation